Advice and information

 You can view the information, questions and answers on the web-pages using the buttons on the left (if you're on a laptop or desktop computer) or further down (if you're on your mobile).

 ***HEALTH WARNING: Coronavirus is contagious.
 Please take every precaution to ensure you are spreading only kindness.
-Avoid physical contact (2m distance).
+Avoid physical contact and keep your distance (2m distance).
 Wash your hands regularly.
 Items should be left on your doorstep.
-Stay at home if you or someone you live with have either: a high temperature or a new, continuous cough.
+Stay at home if you or someone you live with have either: a high temperature, a new, continuous cough, a loss of, or change in, your normal sense of taste or smell, or any other symptom.
 Visit 111.nhs.uk if you need medical advice.***

 I've been pleased and encouraged to see how much our community is spontaneously getting on with helping others and supporting vulnerable and elderly folk and those who can't look after themselves.

-If you know of anyone in your local area who might not have access to or use the internet, you might like to print off the short flyer, below, and pop it through their door too.
+If you know of anyone in your local area who might not have access to or use the internet, you might like to ask them to call the Hampshire Helpline number also.